Is your building up to code?

 BDAs work together within our full DAS solution to rebroadcast the emergency responder communication system signal.
 An in-building ERRC system ensures that radio frequency is able to penetrate into all areas of buildings, including areas that are especially difficult for first responders to enter such as stairwells, elevators, basements and thick-walled or shielded areas.
 The distributed network of antennas, cables, splitters and other devices that form a high-quality DAS solution help cover extremely large areas, that transmit PSR signals.
 These rebroadcasted signals allows first responders to use radios in locations within a building that were previously dead zones.

-DAS appeared in the commercial tier to improve a Wireless Service Provider’s coverage at a customer’s facility.
-The systems allow organizations to not only improve coverage for Cellular Carriers throughout their buildings for an improved cell phone user experience but also allows additional services such as public safety radio and Wi-Fi to be offered at the venue.
+In addition to radio enhancement systems, cellular DAS systems appeared in the commercial tier to improve a Wireless Service Provider’s coverage throughout at a customer’s facility.
+These cellular DAS systems allow organizations to not only improve coverage for Cellular Carriers throughout their buildings for an improved cell phone user experience but can be combined with public safety radio to improve all types of RF coverage throughout any type of venue.

 What standards and codes need to be met?